cmconti/TrayChimes/TrayChimes/res/readme.txt

         8. Updated audio files with ones under a known CC license
         9. Added support for mp3 files
         10. Stop program on uninstall/reinstall by supporting restart manager
+        11. Partially modernized the UI to make everything look cleaner

 TODO:
         1. Add silent hours for chimes